Latest update: 13 December 2024

 As you can see, this blog is not exactly a plea for a stay in Corozal.
 I’m sure that’s primarily due to saying goodbye to my friends and the rain.
 But given the warnings of the local ladies about the bad/dodgy people, if you are traveling alone, it might be a better plan to continue to Orange Walk or Sarteneja.

 If you do spend a day with the pensioners: June’s Kitchen and Corozo Blue are the nicest places, in my opinion.
 And a walk through the town never hurts.
-For sure there are plenty of Belizeans willing to have a chat.
+There are definitely plenty of Belizeans willing to chat.
 During the week, it’s also supposed to be quite lively around the square.
 People come to collect their salaries and spend part of it.
 In addition, you can use the internet for free for an hour a day in the park.
 Such a relief if your accommodation does not have internet!

 Some of the links on this site are affiliate links.
 If you buy something through these links, I might receive a small commission.